MultiModalUserInterfaces2020/MMI2020-chrome-extension/README.md

 ### Download an image

-With the commands `download` or `save`, you can download the image at the current mouse position.
+With the commands `download` or `save`, you can download the image at the current mouse/gaze position.

+### Copy an image to the clipboard

+With the command `copy`, you can copy an image at the current mouse/gaze position to the clipboard.

 ## Enable the extension